-Increasing diversity and mentorship are key goals for Carson
+Increasing diversity, mentorship in medicine are key goals for orthopedic surgeon

-Growing up in the inner city of Boston, MA, Eric Carson didn’t even think African Americans, like himself, could become physicians.
-Defying the odds, given his background, not only did he become a physician, but he chose to work in orthopedics, a specialty that often has a reputation for lacking diversity.
+While growing up in Boston’s inner city, Eric Carson didn’t think African Americans, like himself, could become physicians.
+But not only did he become a physician, he chose to work in orthopedics, a specialty noted for its lack of diversity.

-One of four children raised by a single mom, Carson and his siblings were all bused to more affluent, predominantly white suburbs for elementary and high school.
-To fill their free time, his mother enrolled them in a variety of activities run by non-profit organizations such as the Boys and Girls Clubs of America.
+Carson, one of four children raised by a single mother, was bused along with his siblings to more affluent, predominantly white suburbs for elementary and high school.
+To fill their free time, his mother enrolled them in a variety of activities run by nonprofit organizations such as the Boys & Girls Clubs of America.

-“My mother is a hero from the perspective that she kept us all busy,” said Carson.
+“My mother is a hero from the perspective that she kept us all busy,” said Carson, now a professor in the Department of Orthopaedic Surgery at Washington University School of Medicine in St. Louis.
 “And the beauty of it all is that her sacrifices paid off for all four of her kids.”
 He and his siblings all have graduate degrees and successful careers.

 Carson, associate professor in the Department of Orthopaedic Surgery, became an avid athlete, playing high school and college football, running track, becoming a member of the ski team and even joining the Boston Ballet.
 Declining the opportunity to play professional football, Carson instead made his way to the University of Illinois College of Medicine in Chicago, IL, for medical school.